Here’s a new insult for you.

 It’s the word the writer uses for the last phrase that intrigues me.
 Phitonissa, or pythonissa, is a rare word.
 Here, it’s a synonym for witch.
 I only came across it on this one occasion while trawling through volumes of 14th and 15th century bishops’ registers in search of trials for magical or unorthodox beliefs.
-(This was for my MA dissertation – see here for a brief intro to what I was doing.)
+(This was for my MA dissertation.
+Intrigued?
+Here’s a brief intro to what I was doing.)

 The term originally comes from the name Pythia, which is the name of the oracle and high priestess of the Temple of Apollo at Delphi.
 She in turn got her name from Python.
-In Greek mythology, Python was a giant (you guessed it) snake waaaay back who presided over the Delphic oracle which at this time belonged to her mother Gaia, and marked the centre of the Earth.
+In Greek mythology, Python was a giant snake (yup, you guessed it) waaaay back, who presided over the Delphic oracle.
 Python was slain by Apollo, who took over the oracle.
 The Pythia made prophesies when she was filled by the spirit of Apollo, and was the most authoritative oracle among the Greeks between the 7th century BC and 4th century AD.
 She was no doubt the most powerful female figure in the classical world at that point.

 Pythonissa appears several times in Jerome’s translation of the Old Latin Bible.
 This translation’s what we call the Vulgate bible, and was begun by Jerome in 382.
 Perhaps the most notable usage of our word here is specifically referring to a female soothsayer who was consulted by King Saul: the Witch of Endor.